TeacherGaming/slate/source/includes/sdk_unitycsharp.md

 // This example is from KerbalEdu TGASDKKerbalEdu.Event.SituationChange.Send(FlightGlobals.ActiveVessel.mainBody.bodyName, FlightGlobals.ActiveVessel.situation.ToString(), (int)FlightGlobals.ActiveVessel.totalMass);
 ```
-You can call TGASDK.Event.<EventName>.Send(...) with event data as parameters to send an event immediately, without tracking for duration.
+You can call TGASDK.Event.&lt;EventName&gt;.Send(...) with event data as parameters to send an event immediately, without tracking for duration.

 ## Updating state